jterrazz/42-piscine-reloaded/README.md

 # 42-piscine-reloaded

-> Multiple C exercices following the 42 Paris School admission test called "the piscine".
+Core C exercices from the 42 entry piscine.